BIND's Story Point System

 The Problem

-A few people had character backstories which entered the plot, but not mine.
-I could see why - with five players, the DM had a monumental task ahead to fit all of those ideas into an existing campaign, and limited time.
+A few people had character backstories which entered the plot, but not mine, and this was a good thing.
+With five players, the DM had a monumental task ahead: to fit all of those ideas into an existing campaign, with limited time.

 Well, mostly standard.
 The rich elf meant this character required loads more starting money than any other character.
 It made sense for the story, but from the point of view of the rules, one player just received a whole bunch of free stuff.